 "Windows."
 POETRY (November 2017).
 It is a true honor to have this poem appear in POETRY's feature of the work of the 2017 Ruth Lilly and Dorothy Sargent Rosenberg Fellows, particularly beside my fellow recipients Fati Asghar, Cortney Lamar Charleston, Roy Guzmán, and Emily Yoon, as well as with so many other poets I admire.
 My sincere gratitude to everyone at the Poetry Foundation, particularly Don Share, Lindsay Garbutt, Holly Amos, and Ydalmi Noriega.
+POETRY also kindly asked me to contribute again to the "Reading List" feature on the Poetry Foundation's blog; here is the November entry.

 “Orchards, I.” Berfrois (29 June 2016).